I’m sure you know the feeling all too well, why does my Parmesan cheese clump?

 So, this should provide enough moisture for you to add your Parmesan.

-Basically, the liquid ensures that the Parmesan is constantly surrounded by heat, as well as distributing more evenly among the pasta.
+The liquid ensures that the Parmesan is constantly surrounded by heat, as well as distributed more evenly among the pasta.

 In other words, the cheese is all going to melt at the same time.